Around the World in 80 Days (2004 film): Plot

 Arriving in Istanbul, they are thrown a banquet by Prince Hapi, who seeks to make Monique his seventh wife.
-Fogg and Passepartout get him to release Monique by threatening to destroy his statue of "The Thinker"; Hapi agrees but the statue is still broken, and the trio flee for their lives.
+Fogg and Passepartout get him to release Monique by threatening to destroy his statue of The Thinker; Hapi agrees but the statue is still broken, and the trio flee for their lives.
 Kelvin learns that Passepartout is the bank thief and orders colonial authorities in India to arrest him and Fogg.
-The trio avoid capture by the Black Scorpions and escape to China where Fogg learns the truth about Lau Xang after arriving in his village of Lanzhou.
-The village is seized by the Black Scorpions and Lau Xang challenges their leader, defeating him with the help of his fellow "Ten Tigers of Canton", and the Jade Buddha is returned to the village temple.
+The trio avoid capture by the Black Scorpions and escape to China where Fogg learns the truth about Lau Xing after arriving in his village of Lanzhou.
+The village is seized by the Black Scorpions and Lau Xing challenges their leader, defeating him with the help of his fellow Ten Tigers of Canton, and the Jade Buddha is returned to the village temple.

-Feeling his trust in his companions has been betrayed, Fogg continues on alone and reaches San Francisco, where he has all his money stolen, and days later is found destitute by Lau Xang and Monique, who have followed him.
+Feeling his trust in his companions has been betrayed, Fogg continues on alone and reaches San Francisco, where he has all his money stolen, and days later is found destitute by Lau Xing and Monique, who have followed him.
 Reunited, the trio cross America, encountering the Wright Brothers testing their prototype flying machine on their way to New York Harbor, where they are ambushed by General Fang.
-Lau Xang offers to hold her off so Fogg and Monique can board the boat that will get them to London on time; however, they decide to assist him in defeating Fang, but in doing so miss the boat.
+Lau Xing offers to hold her off so Fogg and Monique can board the boat that will get them to London on time; however, they decide to assist him in defeating Fang, but in doing so miss the boat.

 The trio board a smaller boat which runs out of coal en route to London, prompting Fogg to construct a flying machine based on the Wright Brothers' plans.
 The flying machine is catapulted to London, crash-landing outside the Royal Academy.
-The clock strikes noon and Kelvin proclaims himself the victor, but when his attempts to interfere in Fogg's attempt are discovered, Queen Victoria has him arrested.
-Fogg is despondent about having lost the wager until he realizes he didn't factor in crossing the International Date Line; realizing they arrived back in London with a day to spare, the trio and the rest of London joyously celebrate Fogg's success.
+The clock strikes noon and Kelvin proclaims himself the victor, but when his crimes and his attempts to interfere with Fogg are discovered, Queen Victoria has him arrested.
+Fogg is despondent about having lost the wager until he realizes he did not factor in crossing the International Date Line, realizing they arrived back in London with a day to spare.
+The Queen appoints Fogg her new Minister of Science, and the rest of London joyously celebrate the trio's success.